 Startup business loans aren’t a specific type of loan; rather, they are any type of loan used to open a new business.
 You might need this money to help develop a product or service, hire employees, lease space or equipment, and buy inventory.
 Startup loans can also include funding for businesses that have opened their doors but are still in the earliest stages.

-Nine types of startup business loans and financing options
+9 startup business loans and financing options to consider

 - Financing from friends or family